Germany's Gabriel backs incentives for electric cars

 “In the USA three types of motor were checked, of which two were manipulated by Volkswagen but for a third motor there were no concerns at all about it not keeping to the emissions values,” he said.

-He added however, that he was in favor of introducing incentives to reduce the price difference between electric and conventional cars.
+He added however, that he was in favour of introducing incentives to reduce the price difference between electric and conventional cars.
+(Reporting by Michelle Martin; Editing by Noah Barkin)